Updated June 12, 2023

 - Have quality assurances rendered to projects to check adherence to project management methodologies that have been set up

-- Train, mentor, and coach new project managers in the different project management processes and systems put in place for standardizations
+- Train, mentor, and coach new project managers in the different project management processes and systems put in place for standardization.

-Keep in constant touch with employees working within the organization and ask them for frequent feedback, and you will be able to find out the weaknesses as well as strengths of the processes and systems put up during the execution of each project.
+Keep in constant touch with employees working within the organization and ask them for frequent feedback.
+You will be able to discover the weaknesses and strengths of the processes and systems put up during the execution of each project.

 Step 3 – Building an Execution Plan

-You have the areas that need permanent fillers, you have the recommendation and the level they are at.
-Now comes the part where you step in and design an implementation plan to get things kicking off.
-You have recommendations that are tactical in nature, while some need a more in-depth organizing; they are call strategic recommendations.
-Get started with the tactical ones and just like projects, maintain the requirements of time, cost, and resources in order to develop an implementation plan.
+You have the areas that need permanent fillers, the recommendation, and the level they are at.
+Now comes the part where you design an implementation plan to get things kicking off.
+You have tactical recommendations, while some need more in-depth organizing; they are called strategic recommendations.
+Initiate the tactical aspects of the PMO, similar to project management, by maintaining time, cost, and resource requirements, and developing an implementation plan.

-Get a buy-in from your management team when you propose the execution plan that you have set out to achieve, taking into account all that needs prioritization.
-Keep in mind also of the strategic view of the company and how it’s placed.
+Get buy-in from your management team when you propose the execution plan you have set out to achieve, considering all that needs prioritization.
+Keep in mind also the strategic view of the company and how it’s placed.
 Top management loves to see a dedicated and influential manager all ready to walk the mile.

 Step 4 – Implementing the Execution Plan

-Engines on… foot on the acceleration… map in hand… all there is left to do is release the clutch!
+Engines on… foot on the acceleration… map in hand… all left to do is release the clutch!
 Zoom past to a great PMO in front of you!
-Though it sounds like a cake-walk when you put in a reference to racing cars, but execution of a PMO requires diligence and extreme hard-work, with a tinge of a unique perspective to go and achieve.
-Head for the tactical plans laid out and gather those “wins” under your wings.
+Though it sounds like a cake-walk when you put about racing cars, the execution of a PMO requires diligence and extremely hard work, with a tinge of a unique perspective to go and achieve.
+Head for the tactical plans and gather those “wins” under your wings.
 With this boost, you are ready to conquer the next mile.

-Show up the value the PMO has been holding for you with every win that goes by, and always keep in mind of the objective at hand, while keeping a stern eye towards not deviating from the plan at all.
-The PMO needs to help people with their projects in a way so as to conform to the company’s standard.
-With these short wins, you can establish confidence of the many things a PMO can turn into.
+Show up the value the PMO has been holding for you with every win that goes by, and always keep in mind the objective at hand while keeping a stern eye towards not deviating from the plan.
+The PMO must help people with their projects to conform to the company’s standards.
+With these short wins, you can establish confidence in the many things a PMO can turn into.

 Step 5 – Communicating the Update in Frequent Intervals

-Communication is an extraordinary factor in our lives that makes transfers of knowledge and information so very convenient, if utilized effectively.
-In the case of setting up and validating the moves of a PMO, communication is a crucial component to its success and its meaningful implementation.
-For a PMO to last, the communication framework needs to be strong and should address all the concerned.
+Communication is an extraordinary factor in our lives, making transferring knowledge and information very convenient if utilized effectively.
+In the case of setting up and validating the moves of a PMO, communication is a crucial component to its success and meaningful implementation.
+For a PMO to last, the communication framework must be strong and address all the concerns.

-As we direct ourselves to the tactical plans and their completions all the way through till the strategic changes, we need to be able to completely communicate each update in a systematic manner.
-This will ensure and boost communication throughout and will update the necessary stakeholders of the progress the PMO is making and how apt the PMO implementation is for the organization.
+As we direct ourselves to the tactical plans and their completions through the strategic changes, we need to be able to communicate each update systematically.
+This will ensure and boost communication throughout and update the necessary stakeholders on the PMO’s progress and how apt the PMO implementation is for the organization.

 Step 6 – Stop.
 Watch.
 Fix.
 Repeat

 Continuous improvement is the best way for a project or any undertaking to grow and mature into the systems and processes we’d like them to be.
 Your PMO would have short- as well as long-term recommendations made.
-These should be reviewed frequently, mostly on a yearly basis, to make plans and deal out opportunities from them.
-With every review and plan and implementation, your PMO grows and so does the project management office organization in its implementation of projects and programs.
+These should be reviewed frequently, mostly annually, to make plans and deal out opportunities from them.
+With every review, plan, and implementation, your PMO grows, and so does the project management office organization’s implementation of projects and programs.

 Your PMO is not a stagnant entity.
-It evolves and the way it evolves is an iterative process.
-Review each opportunity or risk encountered and review the way the process is yielding value.
-Once you do that you will be able to find gaps that need filling, till you reach perfection.
+It evolves, and the way it evolves is an iterative process.
+Review each opportunity or risk encountered and how the process is yielding value.
+Once you do that, you will be able to find gaps that need filling till you reach perfection.